hyperledger/fabric/docs/source/Membership/Membership.md

 # Membership

-If you've read through the documentation on [Identity](./Identity/Identity.md) you've now seen how a PKI can provide verifiable identities through a chain of trust.
+If you've read through the documentation on [Identity](./identity/identity.md) you've seen how a PKI can provide verifiable identities through a chain of trust.
 Now let's see how these identities can be used to represent the trusted members of a blockchain network.
-That's where a **Membership Service** Provider (MSP) comes into play -- **it identifies the principals who are the members of a given organization in the blockchain network**.
+This is where a **Membership Service** Provider (MSP) comes into play -- **it identifies the principals who are the members of a given organization in the blockchain network**.

 Whereas a PKI provides a verifiable identity, an MSP complements this by identifying which Root CAs and Intermediate CAs are trusted to define the principals who are considered members of an organization.
 An MSP can also recognize other things related to membership of a network -- a list of identities that have been revoked, for example -- but those things will be covered later.
 For now, **think of an MSP as providing a list of administrators of a given organization**, with the MSP either holding certificates itself or by listing which CAs can issue valid certificates, or -- as will usually be the case -- through some combination of both.